 - When users create and change memorized secrets: - Clearly communicate information on how to create and change memorized secrets. - Clearly communicate memorized secret requirements, as specified in Section 5.1.1. - Allow at least 64 characters in length to support the use of passphrases.
-Encourage users to make memorized secrets as lengthy as they want, using any characters they like (including spaces), thus aiding memorization. - Do not impose other composition rules (e.g. mixtures of different character types) on memorized secrets.
+Encourage users to make memorized secrets as lengthy as they want, using any characters they like (including spaces), thus aiding memorization.
+Do not impose other composition rules (e.g. mixtures of different character - Do not impose other composition rules (e.g. mixtures of different character types) on memorized secrets.

-- Do not require that memorized secrets be changed arbitrarily (e.g., periodically) unless there is a user request or evidence of authenticator compromise.
-(See Section 5.1.1 for additional information). - Provide clear, meaningful and actionable feedback when chosen passwords are rejected (e.g., when it appears on a "black list" of unacceptable passwords or has been used previously).
+- Do not require that memorized secrets be changed arbitrarily (e.g., periodically) unless there is a user request or evidence of authenticator compromise. - (See Section 5.1.1 for additional information). - Provide clear, meaningful and actionable feedback when chosen passwords are rejected (e.g., when it appears on a "black list" of unacceptable passwords or has been used previously).